traject/traject/README.md

 # constant string literal.
 to_field "source", literal("LIB_CATALOG")

+# you can call 'to_field' multiple times, additional values
+# are concatenated
+to_field "source", literal("ANOTHER ONE")

 # Serialize the marc record back out and
 # put it in a solr field.
 to_field "marc_record", serialized_marc(:format => "xml")